 As usual, I laundered the sheets before the first use.
 They came out of the dryer very wrinkled, so out came the ironing board.

 After several weeks of use and multiple washes and ironings, both my husband and I found the Red Land Basic sheets to have a stiff, heavy, and almost rough hand.
 They feel to us as if they’ve been starched, somewhat sandpaper-like, even after being ironed.

 In anticipation of updating this post, I decided to give a new line of bed sheets—Giza Dream Sheets from MyPillow.com—a trial run.
 List price for one set Cal King: $219.98.

 The pitch is that they are made of 100% Egyptian cotton grown in a specific middle-eastern region known as Giza, and promised: “The most comfortable sheets you will ever own.”

-After two weeks of use and three trips through the laundry, we concluded these sheets are nice and need to be ironed; there is nothing about them that I find to be exceptional or worth the list price.
+After two weeks of use and three trips through the laundry, we concluded these sheets are nice and need to be ironed; I find nothing about them to be exceptional or worth the list price.
 I really wanted to love these sheets because I like the pillow guy, Mike Lindell.
-But I don’t find his sheets to be extraordinary primarily because of the price.
+But I don’t find his sheets extraordinary, primarily because of the price.

 To ensure I was covering all bases, I crept out of my must-be-100%-cotton mode to see what all the hype is over organic bamboo lyocell.

 My research reveals that lyocell is a process that spins rayon thread from wood (in this case bamboo), which is then woven into fabric.
 I bit the bullet and placed my order for a Signature Sateen Sheet Set, Cal King in white.
 List price: $198.